wangziqi2013/wangziqi2013.github.io/_posts/2018-04-09-Exp-Eval-of-Real-Time-OCC-Scheme.markdown

 Two variants are proposed by this paper.
 The first variant features serial validation and write phase, and is called OCCL-SVW.
 On transaction commit, the transaction first enters a critical section, which blocks other commit and read request.
 V-Locks are not needed in this case, as the validation and write phases are within the same critical section.
-Lock conflicts, however, should be checked in the critical section.
+Lock conflicts, however, should be checked.
 For each dirty data item, the validation routine checks that no R-Lock is currently held before the validating transaction enters write phase.
 Otherwise, the contention manager is invoked.
 In order for read requests to be blocked during validation, read operations should use the same critical section as the validation operation.
+Otherwise, conflicts can be missed if a read is performed after validation checks the data item's R-Lock.